phamcongthuy/challenge/submit.markdown

 {% if site.phase > 0 %}

-### Guidelines

-_Applicants are encouraged to:_

-* Think boldly and creatively about the proposed activation
-* Ensure that the activation creates clear and accessible engagement pathways for Angelenos
-* Consider the varied methods of engaging communities.
-Engagement opportunities may include, but are not limited to: policy advocacy, volunteering, participating in political processes, trainings, consumer-driven efforts like buycotts and boycotts, digital activism, creation or implementation of new technology to drive engagement.
-* If your organization plans to engage in any activities that would constitute lobbying for tax law purposes, please be sure to provide an allocated budget with your application.
-LA2050 can only fund the non-lobbying portion of your project budgets.

 ### Resources

-* The activation challenge is all about making progress on our shared goals and metrics.
+* The grants challenge is all about making progress on our shared goals and metrics.
 Read about them [here](http://la2050.s3-us-west-1.amazonaws.com/reports/1/pdfs/vision_for_a_successful_los_angeles.pdf?1441226432).
 * Ready to submit?
 Check out the [entry forms](https://drive.google.com/drive/folders/1gV-2RxzQrpUtkxas1qVsBtQswrb_ZwZg) by goal category
 * Review the [scorecard](https://drive.google.com/file/d/1fu8ZgcMTKj53pJNK5S1ECb1mxKi3vgLN/view) to see how your proposal will be evaluated
 * Check out our FAQs and [these questions](https://docs.google.com/document/d/1rS7M0RKiQOvUqISa2kBGxYm64DQDT5mR72q2fDywJWU/edit) from our office hours in February.